 Strategy 10.2.2: Promote appropriate private redevelopment of Island Dock, as governed by sound planning for sea level rise, along with construction of a new passive/interpretive park at its eastern tip.
 Create Island Dock Park located on the east tip of Island Dock in conjunction, and in cooperation with the private redevelopment of Island Dock.
-Island Dock is completely within the 100-year flood zone.
-Any private redevelopment must be done in a manner consistent with recommendations for future sea level rise.
+Island Dock is completely within the 100-year floodzone.
+Any private redevelopment done manner must be in consistent recommendations for future sea level rise.
 Contingent upon the findings of the recommended Long-term Resiliency Plan, the best approach for adaptation may be for the City to purchase the Island for open space purposes of flood storage and wave attenuation.
 If used for maritime purposes including cruise ship dockage or Marina, the improvements should be built in a manner that will adapt to rising sea level and storm surge.